pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 1. `data:Tuple{Any}` - The data used for fitting.

 - `Kinbiont_res_one_file_segmentation`

 This structure stores segmentation results  for all curves in a single file.

+1. `method:String` - The method used.
+1. `params:Matrix{Any}` - The matrix of the parameters obtained from the fitting process.
+1. `fits:Tuple{Any}` -  The fitted functions for each well.
+1. `data:Tuple{Any}` - The data used for fitting.
+1. `cp:Tuple{Any}` - Change points detected.
+1. `vector_AIC:Any` - AIC (or AICc) values of the best model for each well.

+ - `ODEs_system_fit`

+This structure stores segmentation results  for all curves in a single file.